Voila2020/voila_cms/docs/en/module-with-translation-table.md

    - Foreign key columns

 5. Behavior inside the CMS:
-   - **Listing Page**: Language-sensitive fields will display based on the CMS default language.
+   - **Listing Page**: Language-sensitive fields will display based on the Website default language.
    - **Add/Edit Form**:
      - Non-language fields appear once (in the default language tab).
      - Language-dependent fields appear in all language tabs for translation.